codepath/android_guides/Defining-Custom-Views.md

 ![ShapeView 1](http://i.imgur.com/CUJnh0b.png)

-You can read more on the official [Custom 2D Drawing Tutorial](http://developer.android.com/guide/topics/graphics/2d-graphics.html).
+You can read more about drawing on a canvad on the official [Custom 2D Drawing Tutorial](http://developer.android.com/guide/topics/graphics/2d-graphics.html).

 ### Calculating the Dimensions